 The security section has some really silly questions like, “Are you a terrorist or something along that line?”
 I giggle at the questions, I do terrorise my siblings now and then but I guess that doesn’t qualify for an affirmative hence I merit all the questions with a negative, in all sincerity of course

 Then comes the document part, this one is tricky, there is no document checklist attached unlike the UK visa application where the checklist could be downloaded right after submission of application.
-This one says bring only the DS 160 confirmation page, your passports and appointment confirmation page, for documents it says bring whatever you feel will support your application.
-I go ballistic and prepare as many documents as possible, so I download my last 6 months bank statement and send it to the bank for signatures at the bottom of the page where it says ‘Signature not required, this is an electronically generated statement’ being an Indian one cannot rely on such computer generated messages so I get it signed and stamped.
+This one says bring only the DS 160 confirmation page, your passports and appointment confirmation page.
+In place of documents, it says bring whatever you feel will support your application.
+I go ballistic and prepare as many documents as possible, I download my last 6 months bank statement and send it to the bank for signatures at the bottom of the page where it says ‘Signature not required, this is an electronically generated statement,’ being an Indian one cannot rely on such computer generated messages so I get it signed and stamped.